-To provide the best possible experience for our customers, Zoom is constantly gathering user feedback to identify areas where we can better align our products with our users' abilities.
+To provide the best possible experience for our customers, Zoom solicits and gathers user feedback to identify areas where we can better align our products with our users' abilities.

-In the past year, Zoom has continued to undergo accessibility audits and receive feedback from customers from the educational, government, enterprise, and healthcare sectors.
-Zoom has used the provided feedback to build accessibility improvements across our product portfolio, including those mentioned in the Feedback section below.
-An accessibility specialist who has a disability and works on Zoom's Accessibility team reviewed this Progress Report prior to its submission in May 2024.
+Zoom also completes accessibility audits and receives feedback from customers in the educational, government, enterprise, and healthcare sectors.
+Zoom uses the provided feedback to build accessibility improvements across our product portfolio, including those mentioned in the Feedback section below.
+An accessibility specialist who has a disability and works on Zoom's Accessibility team reviewed this Progress Report prior to its submission.